What’s your goal? What do you want to achieve?

 Our beginners walks are Grade 2 and our most challenging are our Grade 5 walks – think Cathedral Ranges Southern Circuit – with steep ascents and exposed climbing.
 So much fun!

 Knowledge is power..
 You can never know enough about a walk, and the better prepared you are the safer you will be.
 Grading is also a great way to track your progress.
 Start at 2 and aim to build up your fitness, aiming for one of our Grade 5 walks.
 There’s a goal!

 Once you’re ready to start pushing your boundaries and taking on the challenge of a more difficult hike, make sure that you familiarise yourself with a map and compass.
 Don’t assume that the trails will be well-marked, and don’t rely on a mobile phone to tell you where you are and where you’re going.
 Take Shake Adventures runs Navigation Training – this course will teach you the basics of how to navigate through the bush.
 Not only useful, but a cool skill to have!

 If you’re training for a particular hike you want to choose walks with a similar surface and gradient.
 For example, you want to join us at Larapinta next year, you need to train on steep rocky trails, to best prepare your fitness, legs and head!
 If it’s Bay of Fires you’re looking at – get down to the beach and do some distance on sand.
 You will feel better prepared both physically and mentally, if you train right.

 Identify your goal, know your capabilities and get out there!
-Don’t wait for nicer weather, or until you’re fitter or skinnier or less busy, or until your friends can join you.
+Don’t wait for nicer weather, or until you’re fitter or carrying less weight or not as busy, or until your friends can join you.
 Just make it happen!
 And if you don’t want to go by yourself – Come with us!